 Chapter 24: The Abstract Generation

-The digital addiction is making the new generation more impatient in the best case scenario, and more lonely and isolated at worst.
+Digital addiction is making the new generation more impatient in the best-case scenario, and more lonely and isolated at worst.

 And doesn’t happen with a share or alike.